-Randall Children's Urgent Care treats patients from birth to 18 years old with the following illnesses and injuries that are not life-threatening or medical emergencies:
+Randall Children's Urgent Care treats patients from birth through 17 years old with the following illnesses and injuries that are not life-threatening or medical emergencies:

 If your child requires emergency treatment, please call 911 or go to a hospital emergency department.